-178. There are many ways to showcase your abilities to potential buyers.
+- 178. There are many ways to showcase your abilities to potential buyers.
 This is called showcasing.
 In addition to watching you perform, consider that every time you are not alone, you are showcasing not only your potential as a paid expert but your abilities as a communicator and your character.
-Often presenters are passed over because a poten- tial buyer has seen the presenter off stage in a rage over a personal issue.
-179. Network and invite people to come see you perform who are in a position to pay you for your expertise and talents.
-180. Invite speakers' bureaus to hear your programs when you are in their geographic area.
-181. Invite colleagues with whom you can share leads to come and see you speak or train.
-182. Never do free showcases unless you have a system set up by which you can gather referrals.
+Often presenters are passed over because a potential buyer has seen the presenter off stage in a rage over a personal issue. - 179.
+Network and invite people to come see you perform who are in a position to pay you for your expertise and talents. - 180.
+Invite speakers' bureaus to hear your programs when you are in their geographic area. - 181.
+Invite colleagues with whom you can share leads to come and see you speak or train. - Never do free showcases unless you have a system set up by which you can gather referrals.
 (See Chap.
-3.)
-183. When you do a free speech to showcase yourself, ask for an article in the publications that go to the orga- nization's entire membership.
-Agree up front that this will include your contact information.
+3.) - 183.
+When you do a free speech to showcase yourself, ask for an article in the publications that go to the organization's entire membership.
+Agree up front that this will include your contact information. - When you do a free speech to showcase yourself, ask for a free large advertisement in the program.

-184. When you do a free speech to showcase yourself, ask for a free large advertisement in the program.
+185. When you do a free speech to showcase yourself, ask for your contact information to be included in the program where your name and program description are located.

-- 28 1001 Ways to Make More Money as a Speaker, Consultant, or Trainer - 185.
-When you do a free speech to showcase yourself, ask for your contact information to be included in the program where your name and program description are located. - 186.
-Make sure you leave a trail of something for people to follow back to you: have your contact information on the handouts or other giveaways at your program.
+186. Make sure you leave a trail of something for people to follow back to you: have your contact information on the handouts or other giveaways at your program.